greg-raven/Impeachment-Chronicles/_posts/2018-06-04-senate-releases-unredacted-strzok-page-texts-showing-fbi-initiated-multiple-spies-in-trump-campaign-in-december-2015.md

 >
 > <cite>Tony Shaffer (@T\_S\_P\_O\_O\_K\_Y) June 4, 2018</cite>

-The texts released today from corrupt FBI investigator Peter Strzok to corrupt FBI attorney Lisa Page state the following –
+The texts released today from corrupt FBI investigator Peter Strzok to corrupt FBI attorney Lisa Page state the following ---

-> 1\) BOMBSHELL- From DECEMBER 2015–The word LURES is redacted by FBI but not OIG
+> 1\) BOMBSHELL --- From DECEMBER 2015 --- The word LURES is redacted by FBI but not OIG
 >
 > "OCONUS LURES"
 >